What to do if your parent or spouse refuses to stop driving

 7. Sell the car

-Selling their car is another way of making sure your older adult can no longer drive.
 Make up a story for why this is necessary.
-For example, you might say that a close relative needs money and this is the only way to help.
+For example, you might say that a close relative needs money, which is the only way to help.

-You don’t have to actually sell the car if you don’t want to, but this is another way to get it out of sight for a seemingly legitimate reason.
+You don’t have to sell the car if you don’t want to, but this is another way to get it out of sight for a seemingly legitimate reason.

 8. Hide your own car and car keys

-If your car is still available, your older adult might try to take your keys and drive your car.
 If that’s happening, make sure to hide your own keys and park your car out of their sight.

 Whenever you need to go out, you can say that a friend is giving you a ride or that you're taking public transportation.